tprussell19/currency-exchanger/README.md

     * Run the command `npm install` to install dependencies
     * Optionally, run the commmand `npm run build` to make a bundle of the files
     * Finally, run the command `npm run start` to start a development server
-5. To run tests, navigate to `currency-exchanger/` in your terminal and run the command `npm run test`

 ### Creating an API Key
 1. Visit the [ExchangeRate-API](https://www.exchangerate-api.com/) site.
 Input your email address and click the "Get Free Key" button.